ocf/ocfweb/ocfweb/docs/docs/membership.md

   past.
 If you have forgotten your account name or password, please do not request a new account.
 Instead, reset your [[password|doc services/account]].

-* Choose an OCF account name that is based on your real name (for individual accounts) or your group's name (for group accounts).
+* We recommend that you choose a professional OCF account name.
 It is unlikely you will be able to change your account name after your request has been processed.
+For group accounts, your account name must be based on your group's name.

 ## Individual accounts